-The Fifteenth Conference on Empirical Legal Studies will be held fall 2021 at University of Toronto Law School, Toronto, Canada.
+The Seventeenth Conference on Empirical Legal Studies will be held October 13-14, 2023 at the University of Chicago Law School, Chicago, Illinois.

 CELS Poster Award Winners

 Uyen Le (with Greg DeAngelo, Maryah Garner, and Shuichiro Nishioka), “Lost Jobs, Lost Lives: The Effects of Unemployment Shocks and Gun Laws on Suicides”.
 Le Poster here.
 Le Paper here.